Hridyanshkushwaha/Network-Traffic-Analysis-Using-Wireshark/Network Packet Analysis Using Wireshark.md

 capture.
 This report integrates both analyses, with a particular focus on detecting suspicious patterns, protocol anomalies, and potential intrusions, and concludes with a detailed account of detected threats and mitigation strategies.

+# Methodology
+## 1. Tools Used :
+  Wireshark: Utilized for importing, dissecting, and analyzing the packet capture data from the text file.
+  Image Analysis: The image "network capture expert info.png" was analyzed to extract expert information summaries, focusing on detected anomalies and issues.